moronimotta/ncaa-march-madness-2023/README.md

 ```

-The program will print the full bracket result, separeted by regions and then the final four and finally the championship
+The program will print the full bracket result, separeted by regions and then the final four and finally the championship.

 ---